Got a lot of fudge on your hands? My complete step by step guide will walk you through the best way to freeze and thaw it!

 Fudge is a dessert that can be enjoyed all year round.
 If you love to make a couple different types of fudge during the holiday season, I’ll show you how to freeze fudge without ruining so you can enjoy it all December long or all year long!

-Fudge Storage Overview
+How to Store Fudge Overview

 Be sure to store the fudge in either an airtight container if storing at room temperature or in the fridge, or follow our recommendations below if storing in the freezer.